nsainez/memdocs/memdocs/autopilot/known-issues.md

 A device object is pre-created in Azure AD once a device is registered in Autopilot.
 If a device goes through a hybrid Azure AD deployment, by design, another device object is created resulting in duplicate entries.

+### Autopilot & Device-based Conditional Access policies
+There should be a consideration for Conditional Access policies that enforce device compliance when Autopiloting Hybrid Azure AD Joined devices.
+There are 2 device ID's for the same device name after the Autopilot process is completed (1 Azure AD Joined device which is compliant and 1 Hybrid Azure AD Joined device whose compliance state says 'N/A', viewed from the Devices List on Azure Portal).
+The Intune service is only able to sync with the new device id that points to the Hybrid device once the user successfully sign-in's once.
+Once this occurs, then the device ID pointing to the Hybrid Azure AD Joined device reports as 'Compliant'.
+This could cause issues for users in scope of a device-based Conditional Access policy that blocks based on device compliance, for example.

 ### TPM attestation failure on Windows 11 error code 0x81039024

 Some devices may fail TPM attestation on Windows 11 during the pre-provisioning technician flow or self-deployment mode with the error code 0x81039024.
 This error code indicates that there are known vulnerabilities detected with the TPM and as a result will fail attestation.
 If you receive this error, please visit your PC manufacturer’s website to update the TPM firmware.